pyapp-kit/pydantic-compat/README.md

 This package provides (unofficial) compatibility mixins and function adaptors for pydantic v1-v2 cross compatibility.
 It allows you to use either v1 or v2 API names, regardless of the pydantic version installed.
-(Prefer using v2 names when possible)
+(Prefer using v2 names when possible).

+Tests are run on Pydantic v1.8 and up

 The API conversion is not exhaustive, but suffices for many of the use cases I have come across.
 I will be using it in: